Federal Paid Sick Leave Rights (2020): A Comprehensive Guide for Employees Coronavirus: A Guide to California Workers' Rights

 COMMENTS

+Travel Time.
 Time spent traveling during normal work hours is considered compensable work time.
-Time spent in home-to-work travel by an employee in an employer-provided vehicle, or in activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not "hours worked" and, therefore, does not have to be paid.
-This provision applies only if the travel is within ...
+Time spent in home-to-work travel by an employee in an employer-provided vehicle, or in activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not "hours worked" and, therefore, does not have to ...

 3. Travel Time Pay Rules in California (2024): The Ultimate Guide